jmcamachor1/WIDISBOT/README.md

 - Hashtag Analysis

-Visualization of most used hashtags by a bots and human accounts given a list of tweets.
+Visualization of most used hashtags by bot and human accounts given a list of tweets.

 - Wordcloud

-Visualization of most used words by a bots and human accounts given a list of tweets.
+Visualization of most used words by bot and human accounts given a list of tweets.

 - Analysis of spread sources

-Visualization of most used urls by a bots and human accounts given a list of tweets.
-Connected with third party Wayback Machine and Media Bias Fact Check to determine the reliability of said urls.
+Visualization of most used URLs by bot and human accounts given a list of tweets.
+Connected with third-party Wayback Machine and Media Bias Fact Check to determine the reliability of said URLs.

 - Analysis of discourse around hashtags